 There are several ways bones and chews are processed.

-• Raw is unprocessed – the bones are raw and can be messy (the blood), so our dogs eat them outside.
+• Raw is unprocessed; the bones are raw and can be messy (the blood), so our dogs eat them outside.
 Some raw feeders feed bones in crates or on tarps.

-• Dehydrated – dehydrated bones and chews are processed at temperatures of 150 degrees Fahrenheit (66 degrees Celsius) or more.
-Basically, the bones and chews are cooked at high heat until the water evaporates, which, for my dogs, makes the bones unsafe, but the chews (no bones) are fine.
+• Dehydrated bones and chews are processed at 150 degrees Fahrenheit (66 degrees Celsius) or more.
+They are cooked at higher heat until the water evaporates, which makes the bones unsafe for my dogs, but I'm comfortable with chews without bones.

 Benefits of Feeding Bones to Dogs

-• raw bones clean the teeth and gums, scraping tarter along the gumline and keeping the teeth white and the breath fresh; when dogs eat raw bones, they stimulate enzymes in their saliva that helps to break down tartar
+• raw bones clean the teeth and gums, scraping tarter along the gumline and keeping the teeth white and the breath fresh; when dogs eat raw bones, they stimulate enzymes in their saliva that help to break down tartar

 • raw bones satisfy our dogs' chew drive, and I'm convinced that the act of chewing bones releases endorphins in the brain because my dogs seem so calm and happy during and after a chew session